thejoshwolfe/poaf/README.md

 However note that readers must be prepared to check for and handle problems.
 Notably, duplicate file names are not inherently forbidden by this archive format, and collisions between items are possible even when there is no obvious similarity between item names.
-A writer should avoid creating name collisions, but a reader must always guard against collisions in whatever environment the reader is operating in.
+A writer should avoid causing name collisions, but a reader must always guard against collisions in whatever environment the reader is operating in.

 Collisions and other problems with writing a file with a given name to a file system can happen in numerous non-obvious circumstances.